French Third Republic: City department store

-Aristide Boucicaut founded Le Bon Marché in Paris in 1838, and by 1852 it offered a wide variety of goods in "departments inside one building."
+Aristide Boucicaut founded Le Bon Marché in Paris in 1838, and by 1852 it offered a wide variety of goods in "departments inside one building".
 Goods were sold at fixed prices, with guarantees that allowed exchanges and refunds.
 By the end of the 19th century, Georges Dufayel, a French credit merchant, had served up to three million customers and was affiliated with La Samaritaine, a large French department store established in 1870 by a former Bon Marché executive.

 The French gloried in the national prestige brought by the great Parisian stores.
 The great writer Émile Zola (1840–1902) set his novel Au Bonheur des Dames (1882–83) in the typical department store.
 Zola represented it as a symbol of the new technology that was both improving society and devouring it.
 The novel describes merchandising, management techniques, marketing, and consumerism.

-The Grands Magasins Dufayel was a huge department store with inexpensive prices built in 1890 in the northern part of Paris, where it reached a very large new customer base in the working class.
+The Grands Magasins Dufayel was a large department store with inexpensive prices, built in 1890 in the northern part of Paris, where it reached a large new customer base among the working class.
 In a neighbourhood with few public spaces, it provided a consumer version of the public square.
-It educated workers to approach shopping as an exciting social activity, not just a routine exercise in obtaining necessities, just as the bourgeoisie did at the famous department stores in the central city.
-Like the bourgeois stores, it helped transform consumption from a business transaction into a direct relationship between consumer and sought-after goods.
-Its advertisements promised the opportunity to participate in the newest, most fashionable consumerism at reasonable cost.
-The latest technology was featured, such as cinemas and exhibits of inventions like X-ray machines (that could be used to fit shoes) and the gramophone.
+It encouraged workers to approach shopping as an exciting social activity, not just a routine exercise in obtaining necessities, just as the bourgeoisie did at the famous department stores in the central city.
+Like the bourgeois stores, it helped transform consumption from a business transaction into a direct relationship between consumers and sought-after goods.
+Its advertisements promised the opportunity to participate in the newest, most fashionable forms of consumerism at reasonable cost.
+The latest technology was featured, such as cinemas and exhibits of inventions like X-ray machines (which could be used to fit shoes) and the gramophone.

-Increasingly after 1870, the stores' work force became feminized, opening up prestigious job opportunities for young women.
-Despite the low pay and long hours, they enjoyed the exciting complex interactions with the newest and most fashionable merchandise and upscale customers.
+Increasingly after 1870, the stores' work force became feminized, opening up job opportunities for young women.
+Despite the low pay and long hours, they enjoyed the interactions with the newest and most fashionable merchandise and upscale customers.